Weak normality of families of meromorphic mappings and bubbling in higher dimensions

 Then the family $\calf$ is weakly normal on $U$. \end{nnthm}

 Conditions (\sli and (\slii are explained in section \ref{NORM}, they are intuitively clear and more or less necessary.
 The classically known case of a system of divisors with hyperbolically imbedded complement is $2N+1$ hypersurfaces in $\pp^N$ in general position - Theorem of Bloch, see \cite{Gr}.
-The case of {\slsf m}-normality (\ie $\Gamma$-normality in our sense) was considered in \cite{Fu}.
+A criterion for {\slsf m}-normality (\ie $\Gamma$-normality in our sense) was given by Fujimoto in \cite{Fu}.